 Even if you hide a pill in your dog's food, he may still sniff it out.
 Peanut butter is smelly enough to mask the odor completely-and most dogs love the sticky stuff, so he'll gobble it right down.
 (And if he's sick, don't worry: It's probably not Ebola.)

-Okay, this is technically cooking—but it’s too genius to leave off the list.
+Okay, this is technically cooking-but it's too genius to leave off the list.
 Replace butter in any recipe with peanut butter.
-You don’t have to alter the amount or cook time, and the finished product will look about the same, but it’ll have a slightly different, nuttier taste.
-(If you’re new to vegan cooking, a great start is these super-easy, crazy-tasty Vegan Chocolate Peanut Butter Bites.
-Or if you’re looking for something more savory, try these Peanut Butter Noodles.)
+You don't have to alter the amount or cook time, and the finished product will look about the same, but it'll have a slightly different, nuttier taste.
+(If you're new to vegan cooking, a great start is these super-easy, crazy-tasty Vegan Chocolate Peanut Butter Bites.
+Or if you're looking for something more savory, try these soba noodles in peanut sauce.)

 Loosen up creaky door hinges and other objects in need of a good oiling by spreading on a liberal amount of PB, letting it sit, then wiping away with a soft cloth.